This content was updated for accuracy and relevance on December 25th, 2021.

 As societies become more intertwined on a global scale, countries’ demographics diversify, and our cross-cultural exchanges become more frequent.
 Our world is getting bigger, richer, and more culturally diverse.
 Understanding different cultures is more than having an appreciation for our differences, but paving the way for a new world where we all stand together.

 We’re at a moment in time when we need to do more than tolerate each other.
 One of the reasons why traveling is important for everyone is because it helps us become more inclusive and have a more well-rounded approach to the way we engage with other human beings.
 We need to form a global community that encourages mutual understanding, learning, and growing together.

 Why Is It Important to Understand Different Cultures?

 Understanding different people and their cultures is one of the best ways we can learn from each other, and learn more about ourselves.

 But what is culture?
-It boils down to this: culture is what informs our way of being—it’s what shapes our beliefs and values and influences our behaviors.
+It importance of culture boils down to this: culture is what informs our way of being—it’s what shapes our beliefs and values and influences our behaviors.
 For example, chugging a cup of coffee and a bagel on-the-go is unique to New York culture, while other countries and cultures—like in France and Japan—might strictly treat eating and walking as two separate activities.
-You engage in culture every day, in small ways and in big ones.
+You engage in understanding culture every day, in small ways and in big ones.

 Culture is the shared language of a community, the holidays that are celebrated, and the religion that is practiced.
 It’s the recipes that are made, the material objects passed down through generations, and the ways we communicate with one another.